-However, businesses that may presently keep their records in a cashbook, offline spreadsheet or non-MTD-compliant software, will need to make changes as the ability to login to HMRC’s website and manually key-in the VAT return figures will be removed for businesses with a turnover greater than the VAT registration threshold, currently £85,000, and HMRC will require a live digital link to your input data to be in place so VAT figures cannot be changed.
+However, businesses that may presently keep their records in a cashbook, offline spreadsheet or non-MTD-compliant software, will need to make changes as the ability to login to HMRC’s website and manually input the VAT return figures will eventually be removed for businesses with a turnover greater than the VAT registration threshold, currently £85,000, and HMRC will require a live digital link to your input data to be in place so VAT figures cannot be changed.
 This does not mean that HMRC can look at your spreadsheet or wherever you hold your data, instead they just have a live link to the exact cell that your gross, net and VAT figures are calculated and displayed.

 You don’t need to wait for Making Tax Digital to apply to your business; you can voluntarily comply with Making Tax Digital for VAT from April 2019, if you wish.
 There are advantages to getting ahead, particularly if you have to change your bookkeeping processes and need time to get to grips with new software.

 *MTD for VAT will not be mandatory where turnover is below the VAT registration limit, currently £85,000 per annum.

 When will it be fully implemented beyond VAT?

 The government has stated that it will not widen the scope of Making Tax Digital for business beyond VAT before the system has been shown to work well.
-It is then expected that the full system will be rolled out from April 2020, although this date is fluid given the Brexit timetable taking priority for many government departments for the next couple of years, and many government staff being told to put their usual duties to the bottom of their work pile to concentrate on resolving Brexit.
+It is then expected that the full system will be rolled out from April 2020, although this date is very fluid given the Brexit timetable taking priority for many government departments for the next couple of years, and many government staff being told to put their usual duties to the bottom of their work pile to concentrate on resolving Brexit.